 Raise hands: Callers can “raise” hands by pressing the 1-5 keys on their telephone keypad.
 Results are displayed next to individual callers on the right side of the interface, and collectively in the upper-left section.

 Recordings: Digital audio files of your conference in MP3 file format.
 Available for download or playback in the Call History section.

 Recurring Calls: Scheduled conferences can be set to take place on additional time and dates.
 Callers use the same PINs for each call generated in the specific conference.

 Registration Settings: Contains the caller registration link, customized registration/reminder announcements, and private conference notes from participants.

-Reminder e-mails: An e-mail that is sent out 8 hours before a conference.
+Reminder e-mails: An e-mail that is sent out 24 hours and two hours before a conference (as applicable).
 It includes the dial-in number, PIN, and any note the conference host has prepared.